pythonanywhere/help_pages/articles/FastHTML.md

 We suggest that you create a virtual environment with `requests`, `python-fasthtml`, `sqlite-utils` and `uvicorn` installed (it's assumed in the following guide).

-To create an environment called `fasthtml_venv` run this code in a Bash console:
+To create an environment called `fasthtml_venv` run these commands in a Bash console:

 ```bash
 mkvirtualenv fasthtml_venv --python=python3.10